 How to get more customer reviews on TripAdvisor

 Step 1.
-Ask guests to leave a review at the end of their trip.
-This is a no brainer, but it might not always happen.
-Ensure staff are on top of this since customers are more likely to leave a review when asked to do so.
+Ask guests to leave online reviews at the end of their trip.
+This is a no-brainer, but it might not always happen.
+Ensure employees are on top of this since customers are more likely to leave a review when asked to do so.
 If not in person then through automated emails like discussed in the Amazon section.

 Average monthly US traffic (Alexa): 6.15 million

 Business reviews for: any business